Dried Dates – meaning & use in Chinese cuisine

 • Dates + Ginger: Classic warming duo.
 While dates are neutral to mildly warming, ginger enhances the warmth and activates the Qi of dates – especially in soups for people sensitive to cold.

 • Dates as a Sugar Substitute: Pureed dates (date paste) provide sweetness with a fiber buffer.
 This significantly lowers the effective glycemic impact compared to white sugar.
-Greger recommends dates as a sweetener for plant-based diets.
-[Greger HNTD Ch.
-22]
+High-polyphenol foods like dates can flatten the postprandial glucose curve.

 • Dates + Vitamin C Sources: The iron in dates is significantly better absorbed when combined with vitamin C (e.g., broccolini or citrus fruits).
 This is a traditional dietary principle confirmed by modern biochemistry.